Free Program to Prevent Diabetes

 Prediabetes is a condition that develops before type 2 diabetes.
 With prediabetes, your blood sugar is higher than normal, but lower than in diabetes.
 Prediabetes does not always lead to signs, but it can.
-Prediabetes signs in men could include acanthosis nigricans, which is darkening of the skin on the neck or armpits, or changes in their eyes as an early sign of retinopathy.
+Signs on the skin of prediabetes in men could include acanthosis nigricans, which is darkening of the skin on the neck or armpits, or changes in their eyes as an early sign of retinopathy.

 Who Is More Likely to Get Diabetes?

-You can lower your risk of type 2 diabetes by losing extra pounds, eating a nutritious diet, getting regular exercise, and managing health conditions such as high cholesterol or blood pressure.
+You can lower your risk of type 2 diabetes by losing extra pounds (particularly belly fat), eating a nutritious diet, getting regular exercise, and managing health conditions such as high cholesterol or blood pressure.
 If you have prediabetes, you can sign up for a Centers for Disease Control and Prevention (CDC)-recognized Diabetes Prevention Program (DPP), which can lower risk for diabetes by over 50%.
 Lark offers an entirely-digital program that is convenient and easy to follow.

-Common Signs of Diabetes in Men and Women
+Common Symptoms of Diabetes in Men and Women

 While diabetes early signs in men may be absent or subtle, signs of type 2 diabetes can occur.
-They can be a reflection of too much sugar in the blood, and signs of diabetes in men over 40 can include:
+They can be a reflection of too much sugar in the blood, and diabetes signs in men over 40 can include:

-Type 1 diabetes signs in men are more pronounced, but are the same as those listed above.
+Type 1 diabetes signs in men are more pronounced, and tend to happen in adolescence, but are the same as those listed above.
 They come on more suddenly, over the course of days or weeks.
 In contrast, type 2 diabetes can take years to develop.